SENTINEL: A Multi-Level Formal Framework for Safety Evaluation of Foundation Model-based Embodied Agents: Safety Definition

 \subsection{Problem Statement}

-We formalize the safe embodied decision-making problem as a structured representation $\langle \gU, \gS, \gA, l_g, l_c, \bar{p}, \bar{a} \rangle$, where $\gU$ denotes the universe of objects, $\gS$ the set of environment states, $\gA$ the action space, $l_g$ the natural-language goal, $l_c$ the natural-language safety constraints, $\bar{p}$ the high-level plans, and $\bar{a}$ the resulting action sequences.
-Each state $s = \langle \gU, \gF \rangle \in \gS$ is a tuple of the universe of objects and their relational features.
-A \emph{task} is specified by an initial state $s_0$, a natural-language goal $l_g$ (e.g., ``prepare a stir-fry dinner''), and optionally a set of natural-language constraints $l_c$ (e.g., ``do not use the microwave'' or ``avoid spilling water near electronics'').
-To evaluate safety systematically, \texttt{SENTINEL} introduces formalizations at three levels.
-At the \emph{semantic safety level}, natural-language constraints $l_c$ are mapped into a set of temporal logic formulas $\Phi = \{\varphi_1, \ldots, \varphi_k\}$.
-At the \emph{plan safety level}, given $s_0$, $l_g$, and $\Phi$, an agent generates a high-level plan $\bar{p} = \langle p_1, \ldots, p_m \rangle$, where each $p_i$ is an abstract action or subgoal step.
-Finally, at the \emph{trajectory safety level}, expanding sequence of $\bar{p}$ with LLM planing in action space $\gA$ produces a set of actions $\bar{a} = \{a_0, \ldots, a_n\}$, where each $a_j$ can be executed in an environment with LLM generated info for low-level control execution, producing the trajectory $\tau=(s_0, a_0, \ldots, a_n)$.
-These trajectories are merged into a \emph{computation tree} $\mathcal{T}$, and CTL-based checking is applied to verify that $C$ holds across all possible execution branches, capturing safety at the level of physical interactions.
-Note that $\Phi$ denotes the full set of safety constraints, comprising those that can be verified at the plan level as well as those that necessarily require trajectory-level checking.
+We formalize safe embodied decision-making as a tuple $\langle \gU, \gS, \gA, l_g, l_c, \bar{g}, \bar{a} \rangle$, with components summarized in \Cref{tab:notation}.
+A \emph{task} consists of an initial state $s_0$, a natural-language goal $l_g$ (e.g., ``prepare a stir-fry dinner''), and an optional set of natural-language safety constraints $l_c$ (e.g., ``do not use the microwave''). \sentinel evaluates safety at three levels: at the \emph{semantic} level, $l_c$ is mapped into temporal-logic formulas $\Phi = \{\varphi_1, \ldots, \varphi_k\}$; at the \emph{plan} level, the agent generates a high-level plan $\bar{g} = \langle g_1, \ldots, g_m \rangle$ from $(s_0, l_g, \Phi)$; and at the \emph{trajectory} level, each $g_i$ is expanded into action sequences $\bar{a} = \{a_0, \ldots, a_n\}$, executed in simulation to produce trajectories $\tau = (s_0, a_0, \ldots, a_n)$ that are merged into a \emph{computation tree} $\mathcal{T}$ for CTL-based evaluation across execution branches.
+Here $\Phi$ comprises both plan-level-checkable constraints and those requiring trajectory-level evaluation.